Skip to main content

 While the calf suede may be un peu casual for the most buttoned-up offices, its minimalistic, elegant design and unlined construction should see you through most dress situations.
 For comfort and flexibility, Bruno Magli incorporates old world sacchetto construction into this collection.
 The word literally means “little bag.”
 It’s actually a rare shoemaking technique where each piece of leather is cut by hand and hand-stitched together for fewer seams.
 The result?
 Maximum comfort with a flexible sole that easily adapts to the movement and shape of your feet.

-To Boot New York Aidan in Tan
+Buy at To Boot New York

 To Boot Aidan Tan Lace-Up